-Type 3 patients may have severe clinical manifestations which include mucocutaneous bleeding, menorrhagia, joint and gastrointestinal bleeding [7-9].
-These symptoms impair quality of life [10] and require management based upon replacement therapy with VWF-containing products [9,10].
-Replacement therapy may be delivered on-demand to stop bleeding episodes and prevent bleeding before a surgical procedure, or as secondary long-term (SLT) prophylaxis to prevent frequently recurring bleeding [10-13].
-Upon treatment with VWF-containing concentrates type 3 VWD patients can develop alloantibodies that may neutralize VWF (also called inhibitors), make replacement therapy ineffective and expose patients to the risk of anaphylactic reactions [13,14].
-In previous studies, the prevalence of alloantibodies has been estimated at 5-10% [13,14].
+Type 3 patients may have severe clinical manifestations that include mucocutaneous bleeding, menorrhagia, and joint and gastrointestinal bleeding [7-9].
+These symptoms impair the quality of life [10] and require management based on the replacement therapy with VWF-containing products [9,10].
+Replacement therapy may be delivered on demand to stop the bleeding episodes and prevent bleeding before a surgical procedure or as secondary long-term (SLT) prophylaxis to prevent frequently recurring bleeding [10-13].
+On treatment with VWF-containing concentrates, type 3 VWD patients can develop alloantibodies that may neutralize VWF (also called inhibitors), make replacement therapy ineffective, and expose patients to the risk of anaphylactic reactions [13,14].
+In previous studies, the prevalence of alloantibodies has been estimated at 5% to 10% [13,14].

 In this study, we aimed to assess the prevalence of alloantibodies against VWF in the frame of type 3 von Willebrand International Registries Inhibitor Prospective Study (3WINTERS-IPS), a multicentric retrospective and prospective study enrolling European and Iranian subjects with type 3 VWD.
-Due to current lack of consensus on which test should be performed to accurately evaluate the prevalence of this adverse effect of replacement therapy, we chose to evaluate the presence of non-neutralizing as well as neutralizing antibodies directed against VWF using several different assays.
+Owing to the current lack of consensus on which test should be performed to accurately evaluate the prevalence of this adverse effect of replacement therapy, we chose to evaluate the presence of non-neutralizing and neutralizing antibodies directed against VWF by using several different assays.

-MATERIALS AND METHODS
+2 | MATERIALS AND METHODS

-Study population
+2.1 | Study population

-The 3WINTERS-IPS study includes 265 type 3 VWD subjects of European and Iranian ancestry enrolled at 22 centers.
-Inclusion criteria were a previous diagnosis of type 3 VWD obtained at the recruiting centers, available data on their bleeding history and administration of VWF-containing products and availability to follow-up.
-The study has been approved by the local ethical committees of all participating Centers and subjects gave written informed consent.
+The 3WINTERS-IPS study includes 265 subjects with type 3 VWD of the European and Iranian ancestries enrolled at 22 centers.
+Inclusion criteria were a previous diagnosis of type 3 VWD obtained at the recruiting centers, available data on their bleeding history and administration of VWF-containing products, and availability to followup.
+The study has been approved by the local ethical committees of all participating centers, and subjects gave written informed consent.

-Confirmation of type 3 VWD diagnosis
+2.2 | Confirmation of type 3 VWD diagnosis

-At the time of enrollment, plasma samples and buffy coats were collected to confirm centrally the diagnosis.
-To this purpose, von Willebrand factor antigen (VWF:Ag) was measured using an ELISA based method, whereas FVIII:C was measured by a one-stage clotting assay using FVIII deficient plasma (Siemens, Erlangen, Germany) and the APTT reagent Triniclot (TCoag, Wicklow, Ireland).
-The VWF propeptide (VWFpp) was measured by an ELISA using antibodies from Sanquin (Amsterdam, the Netherlands) [15-16].
-The molecular analysis of VWF was based on next-generation sequencing, PCR with Sanger sequencing and multiplex-ligation dependent probe amplification [17].
-The subject bleeding history was collected at enrollment and the bleeding score (BS) calculated using a bleeding assessment tool [18] along with the information available about therapy.
-The results obtained were reported as medians and interquartile ranges (IQR) for continuous variables, whereas categorical data were reported as percentages.
+At the time of enrolment, plasma samples and buffy coats were collected to confirm centrally the diagnosis.
+To this purpose, the von Willebrand factor antigen (VWF:Ag) was measured by using an enzyme-linked immunosorbent assay (ELISA)-based method, whereas FVIII:C was measured by using a 1-stage clotting assay using FVIIIdeficient plasma (Siemens) and the APTT reagent Triniclot (TCoag).
+The VWF propeptide (VWFpp) was measured by using an ELISA by using antibodies from Sanquin [15,16].
+The molecular analysis of VWF was based on next-generation sequencing, PCR with Sanger sequencing, and multiplex-ligation-dependent probe amplification [17].
+The subjects' bleeding history was collected at enrolment, and the bleeding score (BS) was calculated by using a bleeding assessment tool [18] along with the information available about therapy.
+The results obtained were reported as medians and interguartile ranges (IQRs) for continuous variables, whereas categorical data were reported as percentages.